benweier/blizzard.js/README.md

 `callback` _Required_.
 The callback function accepts two arguments `error` and `response`.
 * `error` is only applicable when there's a connection issue to the API.
 Otherwise `null`.
-* `response` will contain the request response body parsed as JSON.
+* `body` is the request response body parsed as JSON.
 If a request is successful this value can still return API errors such as 'Character not found' or 'Account forbidden'.
+* `res` is the response information such as `headers` and `statusCode`.

 A fully-formed request will look something like this:
 ```javascript